department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/how-to-apply.md

 <div class="va-introtext">

-Learn how to apply for VA home loan programs and find out how to get a Certificate of Eligibility (COE).
+Learn how to apply for VA home loan programs and find out how to get a VA Certificate of Eligibility (COE).
 The first step in getting a VA direct or VA-backed home loan is to apply for a COE.
 This confirms for your lender that you qualify for the VA home loan benefit.
 Then, choose your loan type and learn about the rest of the loan application process.

 </div>